JupyterPhysSciLab/JupyterPiDAQ/Development_Notes.md

 1. Double check the version number in setup.py.
 1. Rebuild the release: `python -m setup sdist bdist_wheel`.
 1. Upload it: `python -m twine upload dist/*`
+1. Make sure it works by installing it in a clean virtual environment.
+This is the same as on test.pypi.org except without `-i https://test.pypy...`.
+If it does not work, pull the release.